aaron-junot/teletracker-documentation/client-area-user-guide.md

 ![Rapid Response Dashboard](images/rapid-response-dashboard.png "Rapid Response Dashboard")

 The Rapid Response Dashboard provides a high level overview of the Rapid Response activity for the account.
-At the top, the number of jobs today, number of jobs for the past 30 days, and average response time are displayed.
+Displayed at the top are the number of jobs today, number of jobs for the past 30 days, and average response time.
 Next is a chart of Average Jobs by Hour which shows the time of day jobs were completed over the last 30 days.
 At the bottom of the page, the last 5 jobs completed are displayed next to a pie chart of Success Rate for the past 30 days.

 ### Rapid Response Users